JimJarvis/Excalibur/README.md

 stands for 'Perf'ormance 'T'est perft takes a position and depth 'd' as input, and gives the number of all legal move combinations up to 'd' as output.

-    - Use the UCI 'position' command to setup a position, then 'perft' without argument to enter depth interactively - any non-number input means quit.
+ - Use the UCI `position` command to setup a position, then 'perft' without argument to enter depth interactively - any non-number input means quit.
 Or 'perft d' to return the result up to a depth.

-    - 'perft filepath XXX': change the default "perftsuite.epd" to some other test suites.
+ - `perft filepath XXX`: change the default "perftsuite.epd" to some other test suites.

-    - 'perft suite' : run a mass perft on the default file or the one specified by 'perft filepath'.
+ - `perft suite` : run a mass perft on the default file or the one specified by `perft filepath`.
 This suite is used both for move generation verification and speed monitoring.
 Provided by the Rookie chess team (6500 tests).

-    - 'perft suite XXX': run the mass perft in the file, starting at XXX instead of the beginning, which is 'initial'.
+ - `perft suite XXX`: run the mass perft in the file, starting at XXX instead of the beginning, which is 'initial'.

-    - Use 'stop' to quit the mass perft.
+ - Use `stop` to quit the mass perft.
 Note that you must wait until the current position is done.

-    - 'perft hash XXX': the perft speedometer can use a dedicated hash table to accelerate the test.
+ - `perft hash XXX`: the perft speedometer can use a dedicated hash table to accelerate the test.
 Set hash size to XXX in megabytes.
 Max 4096 MB.

-        - 'perft hash 0' to disable hash usage.
+ - `perft hash 0` to disable hash usage.
-        - 'perft hash clear' to clear the hash table.
+ - `perft hash clear` to clear the hash table.

-- 'd'/ 'disp'  and 'md'/ 'mdisp'
+- `d`/ `disp`  and `md`/ `mdisp`
 Display the internal board in ASCII graph. 'd' is the full pretty-print display and 'md' is the minimalist display.

-- 'magics'
+- `magics`
 Generate 64 magic keys for rook and bishop.
 The values are 64-bit hash keys used for "magic bitboard" technique, which calculates the rook/bishop attack map given a board occupancy.
 Excalibur's magic board allows it to generate moves fast.

 - Easter eggs